BruceEckel/ThinkingInPython/html/_sources/Jython.txt

 forth.
 When I encountered the limited documentation, I felt it necessary to come up with a more thorough examination of Jython.

-In the process, note that there could be another equally powerful design pattern lurking in here, which could perhaps be called *multiple languages*.
+In the process, note that there could be another equally powerful design pattern lurking in here, which could perhaps be called *multiple languages* or *language hybridizing*.
 This is based on the experience of having each language solve a certain class of problems better than the other; by combining languages you can solve problems much faster than with either language by itself.
 CORBA is another way to bridge across languages, and at the same time bridging between computers and operating systems.

 To me, Python and Java present a very potent combination for program development because of Java's architecture and tool set, and Python's extremely rapid